FionaMacNeill/portfolio/content/authors/fiona/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "fiona.macneill@gmail.com"
+email: "hello@fionamacneill.co.uk"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-I am a <span class="highlighter-pen">habitual problem solver,</span> resolute defender of <span class="highlighter-pen">accessibility,</span> and want to make human-computer interaction better for everybody.
-I currently work in Higher Education, where I produce high-quality learning solutions.
+I am a <span class="highlighter-pen">habitual problem solver</span> and a resolute defender of <span class="highlighter-pen">accessibility.</span> I want to make human-computer interaction better for everybody, whether those interactions are in the pursuit of learning (LX) or doing (UX).

 I enjoy unpicking complex problems and <span class="highlighter-pen">collaborating</span> with the humans who want to solve them.